1

 How do I start working in a morgue?

-To work in a morgue, you typically need a high school diploma or equivalent, and some positions may require post-secondary education or training in mortuary science.
+To work in a morgue, typically you need a high school diploma or equivalent, and some positions require post-secondary education or training in mortuary science.
 Gaining experience through internships or entry-level roles such as a funeral home assistant can be helpful, and obtaining relevant certifications or licenses may be required depending on the jurisdiction.

 What are some of the emotional challenges faced by professionals working in mortuary services, and how are they supported?